Nebraska vs. Northwestern NCAA Football Odds, Plays and Insights | October 2, 2021

 - Northwestern's games this season have gone over the total in two out of four opportunities (50%).

-- Northwestern is 1-3 against the spread and 2-2 overall in games when it puts up more than 17.2 points.
+- Northwestern is 1-3 against the spread and 2-2 overall when the team records more than 17.2 points.

 - The Wildcats average 385.8 yards per game, 58.0 more yards than the 327.8 the Cornhuskers give up.